Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Tilly was trying to think of a way to write all that down in her diary that didn’t make it sound like Tavon hadn’t studied, and studied hard for it.
 She was actually very proud of him!
 He’d been determined to find something useful to do besides wandering around at her side, and he’d found it.
 It was a useful skill and the ten’gewek had become “okay” with the notion for emergencies or connecting villages a hand of days apart.

 Vemik had been impressed with Tavon too, because flight was a deeply magical thing in the ten’gewek soul.
-This despite that the big monkey could easily have learned the skill himself, if only he had the time between diplomacy, fatherhood, and the other comings and goings of tribal life---which, yes, meant a lot of sex, but also hunting, training, class time, lessons for the young ones, lessons for the *adults* on radios and “Engliss…”
+This despite that the big monkey could easily have learned the skill himself, if only he had the time between diplomacy, fatherhood, and the other comings and goings of tribal life - which, yes, meant a lot of sex, but also hunting, training, class time, lessons for the young ones, lessons for the *adults* on radios and “Engliss…”

 It ended up working out better than anyone anticipated, really.
 There were still a lot of hearts and minds to win over among the ten’gewek, many of whom were still not entirely *happy* with the idea of sky-people coming to live forever on the world the gods had Given them.
 With Tavon and his shuttle, they could come out to see New Alexandria for themselves in the morning, get the tour, and be back home before the sunset songs.